 In celebration of seven years, here are seven key facts about the Institute.

 NSRI is engaged in a long-term, strategic partnership with its DoD sponsor, United States Strategic Command (USSTRATCOM), providing mission-essential research and development capabilities for USSTRATCOM as well as other DoD components and federal agencies.
-The scope of NSRI’s relationships with customers is a pride point for the Institute and NU, indicating the capacity of the University to support decisive deterrence and defense.
+The scope of NSRI’s relationships with customers is a pride point for the Institute and NU, indicating the capacity of the University to support decisive deterrence and defense.$155 million in contracts.

 In 2019, NSRI broke the 100-mark for awarded contracts, demonstrating its trusted relationships with leadership and personnel across its customer base.
-Many of these customers have returned for additional work.
+Many of these customers have returned for additional work.54 employees.

 After competing for and winning the UARC designation in 2012, the University of Nebraska supported the launch of NSRI nationally.
 Now, NSRI supports more than 50 employees in Nebraska and across the nation.
-Joint research appointments with the campuses, personnel traveling the country conducting critical all hazards response training and a leadership team with more than 200 years of combined DoD experience make NSRI possible, productive and reliable.
+Joint research appointments with the campuses, personnel traveling the country conducting critical all hazards response training and a leadership team with more than 200 years of combined DoD experience make NSRI possible, productive and reliable.40 NU principal investigators.

 In addition to research, NSRI’s team has also increased the capacity of federal and state government agencies, law enforcement, public health and first responder personnel through multidisciplinary training, exercises and scenarios in chemical, biological, radiological, nuclear and explosive subject areas.
 Another 800 National Guardsmen and Department of Defense analysts have also been trained through NSRI’s cyber expertise to contribute to the cyber mission and integrate with highly technical cyber operators.